 $ sudo cp cya/cya /usr/local/bin/

-CYA as been installed.
+It is that simple.
+CYA has been installed!
 Now let us go ahead and create snapshots.

 Before creating any snapshots/backups, create a recovery script using command:

 $ cya script ☀ Cover Your Ass(ets) v2.2 ☀ ACTION ⯮ Generating Recovery Script Generating Linux recovery script ...
 Checking sudo permissions...
 Complete IMPORTANT: This script will ONLY mount / and /home.
 Thus if you are storing data on another mount point open the recovery.sh script and add the additional mount point command where necessary.
 This is also a best guess and should be tested before an emergency to verify it works as desired. ‣ Disclaimer: CYA offers zero guarantees as improper usage can cause undesired results ‣ Notice: Proper usage can correct unauthorized changes to system from attacks